 Connecting user interface

 We now need to connect user interface with user's actions and in this particular case we want to load into the WebView1 control the URL entered by the user in the TextField1.
 All we need to do is to write the connection code into the Button1 action event.
-More information about objects and events can be found here.
+More information can be found in the objects and events section.

 According to TextField documentation, the text property contains the text entered by the user, while according to the WebView documentation the url property is the value to set to force the WebView to navigates to that specific URL.
 What we need to find out is a way to set the WebView1.url property to the TextField1.text value each time the user touches the Button1 button.
 According to the Button documentation the Action event is what we are looking for.

 This code is executed every time a user presses the Go button.

 If you try to execute your application inside Creo Simulator you'll notice that when you press the Go button the Keyboard is not correctly dismissed: This issue can be fixed with a line of code:

 Run your project again and you'll notice that everything works as expected now.